Freyavf/arcdps_top_stats_parser/README.md

 3. Type ```<repo_folder>\parsing_arc_top_stats.bat "<log_folder>" "<Elite Insights folder>" "<repo_folder>"```.
 The full call in our example would be ```C:\Users\Example\Downloads\arcdps_top_stats_parser\parsing_arc_top_stats.bat "C:\Users\Example\Documents\log_folder\" "C:\Users\Example\Downloads\EliteInsights\" "C:\Users\Example\Downloads\arcdps_top_stats_parser\"```.
 This parses all logs in the log folder using EI with suitable settings and runs both scripts for generating the overview and detailed stats.

 ## Output ##
 Output files containing the tops stats are also generated in the input folder.
-By default, a top_stats_detailed.xls and a top_stats_detailed.json file with the same names are also created.
+By default, a top_stats_detailed.xlsx and a top_stats_detailed.json file with the same names are also created.
 Furthermore, a log file that contains information on which files were skipped and why is also created in the input folder as ```log_detailed.txt```.

 ## Settings ##
 For changing any of the default settings, check out the wiki pages on ![command line options](https://github.com/Freyavf/arcdps_top_stats_parser/wiki/Command-line-options) and ![configuration options](https://github.com/Freyavf/arcdps_top_stats_parser/wiki/Configuration-options).